lhofbauer/fratoo/README.rst

 fratoo has so far been applied for the development of two energy system models: `UK-MOSEM <https://github.com/lhofbauer/uk-mosem>`_ and `CORE-WESM <https://github.com/ClimateCompatibleGrowth/CORE-WESM>`_.

+fratoo is still under development and applying the current version to different models and use cases can potentially bring up issues (which can be reported via the issue tracker).
+Contributions towards a more stable version of the framework are welcome.

 Acknowledgements
 ================